johanlindfors/snake-in-tetra/tutorial/step_8.md

     Ok(())
 }
 ```
-Now we are really getting somewhere, we can steer the snake and move across the screen, but we still can't eat the apple, let's [fix that now].
+Now we are really getting somewhere, we can steer the snake and move across the screen, but we still can't eat the apple, let's [fix that now](step_9.md).

-[fix that now]: (step_9.md)